Last update: 9/7/2021

 Yes, Mexico is open to travel from all countries without exceptions.

-There are currently 256,000+ active cases of COVID-19 in Mexico and 200,000+ deaths as of today.
-The CDC classifies the risk of COVID-19 in Mexico as “Level 4 – Very High”.
+There are currently 56,000+ active cases of COVID-19 in Mexico and 240,000+ deaths as of today.
+The CDC classifies the risk of COVID-19 in Mexico as “Level 3 – High”.
 We advise against traveling if you have any pre-existing condition that could pose a risk for severe illness.
-Even if you do not have a pre-existing condition, you may want to reconsider traveling to Mexico.

-The only travel ban in place in Mexico is travel via the US/Mexico land border.
+The only travel ban in place in Mexico is nonessential travel via the US/Mexico land border.

 There is no mandatory quarantine for traveling to Mexico, except if the authorities consider it necessary if a traveler shows any symptoms during the health screening upon arrival.